Aman1337g/Python-notes-and-codes/README.md

 print(df) # This will display first few rows from the words.csv file
 ```
 Similarly we can install other modules and look into their documentations for usage instructions.<br>
-We will find ourselved doing this often in the later part of this course
+We will find ourselves doing this often in the later part of this course.

 <br>